jkillingsworth/jkillingsworth.com/_posts/2021-02-25-generalizing-the-coin-toss-markov-model.md

     \end{document}
 {% endlatex %}

 This is a square matrix with seven rows and seven columns.
-We can also use a seven element vector to represent the likelihood of the system being in a particular state at a given point in time.
+We can also use a seven-element vector to represent the likelihood of the system being in a particular state at a given point in time.
 The initial vector looks like this:

 {% latex 1 fig-10 %}
     \begin{document}